caue-cvl/comptia-securityplus-701-study/README.md

 You will learn 90% of all topics required for the exam with this course.

-> [!CAUTION]
-> SKIP THE MOCK EXAM AT THE END OF THE COURSE DURING THIS STEP!!!
+⚠ SKIP THE MOCK EXAM AT THE END OF THE COURSE DURING THIS STEP!!!

 ### 2. CompTIA Security+ SY0-701: The Ultimate Practice Exam 2024